NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     check(cudaGraphAddMemsetNode(&memsetNode, graph, NULL, 0, &memsetParams), "Add memset");

+``cudaMemsetParams`` is a structure used with CUDA Graph API to describe a memory set operation as part of a graph node.

+.. list-table:: `cudaMemsetParams` Field Explanation
+   :header-rows: 1
+   :widths: 20 20 60

+   * - Field
+     - Type
+     - Description
+   * - dst
+     - void\*
+     - Device pointer to the start of the memory you want to set.
+   * - pitch
+     - size_t
+     - Row size in bytes.
+Use 0 if setting a 1D memory block.
+   * - value
+     - unsigned int
+     - Byte value to set (e.g., 0 for zeroing memory).
+   * - elementSize
+     - size_t
+     - Size of each element to set (must be 1, 2, or 4 bytes).
+   * - width
+     - size_t
+     - Number of elements per row to set.
+   * - height
+     - size_t
+     - Number of rows to set.
+Use 1 for 1D arrays.

 The we create a H2D copy node to copy the input data from host to device:

 .. code-block:: c